ModelEarth/community/interns/SCC-EPA-GDEcD-positions.md

 ## Summer Internships - Programming and Data Science

+We've filled several intern positions at Georgia Tech and would like to hear from PhD students working at other Georgia  universities who are interested in helping to develop the USEEIO model.
+R-Language and Python experience required.

 Paid opportunities to develop sustainability tools with the US Environmental Protection Agency, the Georgia Dept of Economic Development (GDEcD), and Georgia communities as part of the [Regional Sustainability and Environmental Sciences Research Program](https://www.epa.gov/research/regional-sustainability-and-environmental-sciences-research-program-reses)
 (see 'Community-driven Application Development Using USEEIO Models') to build open-source community web applications that